-Data collection for a prospective study of the outcomes of participation in the LAP began during 2007.
-This study will produce evidence on the short-term and long-term impact of participation in the Program.
+The study will produce evidence on the short-term and long-term impacts of participation in the Program.
 Two standardized written questionnaires-the Drug Use Screening Inventory (DUSI) and the Beck Depression Inventory (BDI)-are now administered to all LAP participants during their initial intake and again at the time of their first meeting with the Evaluation Committee.
 These questionnaires measure a wide-range of health status variables, were designed to track changes in health status over time, and have been widely used to measure treatment outcomes for more than a decade.

 The DUSI measures changes in drug and alcohol use, other substance use, behavior patterns, health status, psychiatric disorders, social competence, family system, work adjustment, peer relationships, and leisure/recreation activities.
 Scores for each variable as well as a composite score are produced each time the participant completes the instrument.
-This system will allow staff to measure the degree of improvement of the entire participant population on both individual variables as well as on a composite basis; improvement will be analyzed at three, 12, 24, and 60 month intervals.
-Preliminary analysis of results will be available by the end of June, 2008.
+This system will allow staff to measure the degree of improvement of the entire participant population on both individual variables as well as on a composite basis; improvement will be analyzed at three, 12, and 60 month intervals.